Fresca: New York City marketing launch and blizzard

 F. William Free orchestrated an elaborate formal marketing debut on February 7, 1967, held at the Four Seasons Restaurant in New York city's Seagram's building.
 The fountain in the middle of the restaurant was frozen, and six "Fresca bottles", women who wore replicas of the top half of Fresca bottles covering their head to their waists skated and danced through the night while the Mitch Miller Orchestra entertained guests with the Fresca "Blizzard Theme" and other hits.

-The "Blizzard" campaign took advantage of an incredible, unplanned marketing opportunity.
-The day after the Four Seasons premiere, New York City received a foot of snow.
-Free took advantage of the snow storm and created memorable marketing for the new brand.
-Free was photographed holding a bottle of Fresca in the middle of the snow storm.
-His photograph appeared in full-page Fresca New York newspaper ads the next day with the headline "New York – We're Sorry".
+The "Blizzard" campaign capitalised on an unexpected marketing opportunity when New York City received a foot of snow the day after the Four Seasons premiere.
+Free used the snowstorm to promote the new brand, appearing in photographs holding a bottle of Fresca.
+The images were featured in full-page newspaper advertisements in New York with the headline "New York – We're Sorry".

 Notable Fresca fans

 U.S. President Lyndon B. Johnson was known to greatly enjoy Fresca, which was introduced late in his term.
-Most days Johnson would push his "Fresca button" to order a bottle of Fresca, often accompanied by his favorite chicken fried steak and mashed potatoes.

 Bravo network television host Andy Cohen often drinks a "Frequila" during his show.
 The cocktail is a mixture of Fresca and tequila.

-David Plotz, former editor of online magazine Slate and founder and CEO of the local-news podcast network, City Cast is said to be "a hard-core addict of the citrus-flavored soft drink" Fresca.
+David Plotz, former editor of online magazine Slate and founder and CEO of the local-news podcast network City Cast is said to be "a hard-core addict of the citrus-flavored soft drink" Fresca.

 Fresca is prominently featured in the superhero television series The Boys, where it is the favored drink of the cultish Church of the Collective, leading to fan speculation as to its potential meaning.
 It was eventually revealed that the show's writers found it "hilarious" that cult members would drink Fresca, and it just became a running gag with no deeper meaning.

 Formula changes

 Fresca was originally marketed in the United States as a sugar-free, citrus (lime and grapefruit) flavored diet soft drink.

 Fresca has undergone several major ingredient and formula changes since its introduction.
 Fresca was originally sweetened with cyclamates which were banned by the FDA in 1969.
 They were replaced with saccharin and in turn, they were replaced by NutraSweet-brand aspartame.

-According to The Coca-Cola Company, in 1980 an improved Fresca formulation, supported by new packaging, brand graphics and advertising, reached full national availability.
+According to the Coca-Cola Company, in 1980 an improved Fresca formulation, supported by new packaging, brand graphics and advertising, reached full national availability.
 The brand refresh was supported by "the most extensive sampling program ever conducted for a soft drink product".
 Around the time of the 2005 Fresca redesign, acesulfame potassium was added as a secondary sweetener.